Winter in Korea | 27 Incredible Places to Visit in Korea during Winter

 Join each week by signing up on their Meetup page.

-Often bent in half from malnutrition and osteoporosis, these old women push huge and heavy carts up and down streets in the bitter cold and wind.
+Often bent in half from malnutrition and osteoporosis, these old women push huge and heavy carts up and down the streets in the bitter cold and wind.
 Every time I see one, my heart literally feels like it’s being ripped out of my chest, but I always feel powerless and frankly a little shy to approach them with help.

 One day though, I came across a halmoni who’s cardboard boxes were being blown off her cart by the wind, and stopped to help her pick them up.
 The total gratitude and humbleness with which she received this simple help sent me to the nearest bathroom in painful tears.
 I realized in that moment, that ANY help is appreciated and my shyness was not only silly, but totally selfish.